parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 **The steps include:**

-1.Modeling the Crash: The vehicle crash is modeled as a spring-mass system.
+1. Modeling the Crash: The vehicle crash is modeled as a spring-mass system.

-2.GPR for Bias Correction: A GPR model is trained to capture the unmodeled physics of the nonlinear spring constant.
+2. GPR for Bias Correction: A GPR model is trained to capture the unmodeled physics of the nonlinear spring constant.

-3.Iterative Integration: The GPR model is integrated with the CAE predictions iteratively to improve accuracy.
+3. Iterative Integration: The GPR model is integrated with the CAE predictions iteratively to improve accuracy.

 **Key Parameters: The Formula for Success**
 -----

-1.Input Size: 1500 (length of training data).
+1. Input Size: 1500 (length of training data).

-2.Output Size: 1 (model bias).
+2. Output Size: 1 (model bias).

-3.Kernel: Combination of ConstantKernel and MaternKernel.
+3. Kernel: Combination of ConstantKernel and MaternKernel.

-4.Optimizer: L-BFGS-B algorithm.
+4. Optimizer: L-BFGS-B algorithm.

-5.Alpha: 1×10^−5.
+5. Alpha: 1×10^−5.

-6.Training Repeats: 10.
+6. Training Repeats: 10.

-7.Loss Function: Mean Squared Error (MSE).
+7. Loss Function: Mean Squared Error (MSE).

-8.Uncertainty Quantification: Monte Carlo Simulations.
+8. Uncertainty Quantification: Monte Carlo Simulations.

-9.Prediction Interval: 95% Confidence Interval.
+9. Prediction Interval: 95% Confidence Interval.

 ![Spring Mass Model](_pages\images\Spring_mass_model.png "Spring–mass model for vehicle crash test")

-Figure 3: Spring-Mass Model for Vehicle Crash Test (Source:"https://link.springer.com/article/10.1007/s00158-023-03553-5")
+Figure 3: Spring-Mass Model for Vehicle Crash Test (Source:https://link.springer.com/article/10.1007/s00158-023-03553-5)

 Applications: Beyond the Automotive Industry